ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/FollowPath.rst

   ====== =======

   Description
-    	Mapped name of the goal checker plugin type to use, e.g. SimpleGoalChecker.
+    	Mapped name of the goal checker plugin type to use, e.g. PathCompleteGoalChecker.

 :server_name: